rajatmshukla/widdle_reader/README.md

 - **Sleep Timer**: Set a timer to automatically pause playback after a specified duration
 - **Bookmarks**: Add and manage bookmarks at specific points in your audiobooks
 - **Variable Playback Speed**: Adjust the playback speed from 0.5x to 2.0x
-- **Enhanced Metadata Support**: Automatic extraction of titles, authors, and cover art
+- **Enhanced Metadata Support**: Automatic extraction of titles, authors, and cover art with priority system
+- **Advanced Tag System**: Create, rename, and organize custom tags with bulletproof Favorites protection
-- **Data Management**: Reset progress and export/import user data
+- **Comprehensive Data Management**: Complete backup/restore with corruption detection and recovery
 - **Real-time Progress Display**: Visual indicators showing completion percentage
+- **Data Health Monitoring**: Tag statistics and integrity checking in Settings

 ## Audiobook Organization